Randommood/travel/US/Maui.md

 So Maui is a bit spread out and you'll need a car.
 Once you do you can go anywhere.
-I don't recommend making the road to Hana if you have very few days (takes a full day).
-Also if you get carsick it is likely you'll have a bad time driving to Hana.

 ### Beaches
 * http://www.yelp.com/biz/maluaka-beach-kihei